F.A.Q.

 • Do you breed hunting dogs?
 While our dogs certainly have the aptitude for field work, we do not breed specifically for high drive dogs.
 If you are looking for the best bird dog, we probably aren’t the right breeder for you.
 There are several great field lined breeders.
 Our dogs could certainly do part time duck hunting with the right training.
 However, if you are looking for the fastest, eat sleep and breathe duck dog we aren’t the right one.
 Our dogs are pretty laid back.
 We go for the therapy or service dog temperament.
 We have several of our puppies who have gone on to be therapy or service dogs.
 We have dogs that work in schools, work with autistic children, are support dogs in a mental health facility, PTSD service dogs and more.
 We strive for dogs who want to please but also are capable of laying around and watching movies with the family if there is a blizzard for a week and won’t care that they didn’t get a walk every day.
 They also should be ready to go for a several mile hike or work all day.
 We don’t want sloths but we want go with the flow.
 In other words, our dogs aren’t right for everyone.
 Side note: If you are specifically looking for a therapy or service dog be sure to tell us that.
 Not every puppy is made for this.
 We temperament test each puppy and carefully select each puppy for our families.

 • Do you have a kennel?
 We do not have a kennel.
 All of our dogs live in our home as members of our family.
-Our puppies are also raised in the main center of our home so by the time they go home they are nearly bomb proof.
-They end up sleeping soundly through, vacuuming, dishes, flute playing, kid crying, things dropping, cats jumping in by them, big dogs visiting and even a parrot squawking.
+We do have built in runs inside our home instead of crates (we are crate training advocates) for our younger crew that are our own dogs.
+We also have three large separate areas fenced in.
+One for our girls, one for our boys and one for our young puppies.
+Our property is on a beautiful river and we put in a pond that our dogs can go swim in on our acreage.
+Our dogs often enjoy spending a lot of time outdoors when we are out there.
+(They are typical Goldens they want to be where we are so fortunately we have a large house for our several dogs because when we are in they want to be inside too) Our young puppies are also raised in our home so by the time they go home they are nearly bomb proof.
+They end up sleeping soundly through, vacuuming, dishes, instument playing, kid crying, things dropping, cats jumping in by them, big dogs visiting and even a parrot squawking.
 They are initially born in a very calm and peaceful area of our home and live there for the first few weeks but as they get bigger we start socializing them like crazy.
 By the time they are 8 weeks it’s typically not as big of a deal leaving their litter because they are so easy going and go with the flow.

 • How many litters do you have per year?
 We typically have two or three.
-The most we have had in a year is four.
-It depends greatly on our schedule as a family.
+The most we have had in a year is four and we’ve skipped breeding all year before as well.
+It depends greatly on our schedule as a family, what’s best for our dogs and of course we are very dependent on their heat cycles.
 When we have puppies we dedicate several hours every day just to them.
-We do have the girls to have more than four litters per year however, it is a lot of work to raise a litter the right way and we aren’t willing to sacrifice the amount of time we spend with each and every puppy in order to have more litters.
+It is a lot of work to raise a litter the right way and we aren’t willing to sacrifice the amount of time we spend with each and every puppy in order to have more litters.
 Every litter we have is a family decision since there are also four human children that live here as well.
 The kids are very involved with raising and handling the puppies so their schedules also have to work within the right time frame.
 The timing that the girls come into season also plays a big role into it.
 Sometimes, we have plans to breed and the breeding doesn’t take.
 There are so many things that come into play.
 Your best bet is to fill out the questionnaire and ask to be notified when we have puppies available.

 • How many dogs live with you?
-Bernie and Ben are our only adult males that live here.
-Liza is our only adult female that lives with us.
+Bernie and Ben are our adult males that live here as our service dogs they will never leave even once retired from our breeding program.
+Liza is retired and lives here as our pet.
 We do have several younger dogs here at any given time.
-(Dogs that are under two years of age, are in the training/evaluation stage and do not have their clearances yet.)
+(Dogs that are under two years of age which is the age they can get final clearances.
+Dogs that are in the training/evaluation stage and do not have their clearances yet.)
 We are extremely picky on which dogs make it into our actual breeding program.
 They not only have to be structurally sound and well balanced, they must have the ideal temperaments.
-If a puppy/dog is too shy/submissive, or too dominant, it will be ruled out.
-Food aggressive, hyper active, overly needy etc. any of these types of things will rule them out of our program.
+If a puppy/dog is too shy/submissive, or too dominant, they will be ruled out.
+Food aggressive, hyper active, overly needy etc. Any of these types of things will rule them out of our program.
 Then they need to pass all of their clearances as well.
+We do have some adults that live with us once they get their clearances.
+They will then retire to pet homes.
 Many of our adults are in our co-ownership program.
-This gives them the opportunity to be loved on more one on one than living in our pack.
-We are limited on space and are always growing up some puppies (that require training) so this is ideal for those special enough to make the cut.
+This gives them the opportunity to be loved on with more one on one time than living in our pack.
+We are always growing up some puppies (that require training) so this is ideal for those special enough to make the cut.
+This question is rarely a clear cut and dry answer for a responsible breeder.
+If you kept them all you’d quickly have too many dogs and be doing them a disservice with the amount of one on one time you could give them or you’d never be able to move forward in your breeding program and keep the next generation.
+But if you’d like to please ask me about them I’ll happily talk your ear about exactly which dogs I have and why I’m keeping them. 🙂

 • Do you do health clearances on your dogs?
 We absolutely do on every single dog old enough and always before breeding a dog.
 Our dogs all get hips, elbows, heart and eye clearances.
-They also get DNA testing done for ICT, PRA1, PRA2, PRCD, DM and NCL.
-We always do the heart clearances with a cardiologist and not just a vet practitioner.
-For hips we may use OFA, PennHIP, or BVA.
-For elbows we use OFA or BVA.
-OFA is pretty much the standard in the US however it is opinion based rather than measurement based.
-BVA (British Veterinary Association) is actually my preference as it gives us more information as breeders.
-That being said I often still do OFA since that is what people are accustomed to looking for.
+They also get DNA testing done for ICT 1 and 2, PRA1, PRA2, PRCD, DM and NCL and will on any new ones that come up.
+We always do the heart clearances with a cardiologist and not just a vet practitioner at this point we are doing echocardiogram which is the gold standard.
+For hips we may use OFA.
+For elbows we use OFA.
+OFA is pretty much the standard in the US.
+In the past I was using BVA (British Veterinary Association) some as it gives us more information as breeders.
+With OFA being the most common in the US and BVA being so much more expensive and it being a bit confusing along with them not having a central database like OFA for US pet buyers I switched back to OFA.
+If you see them on some of the grandparents that is why.
+I of course have those clearances and will always provide copies of those on any of my dogs.
 In some cases, I may have a dog get both PennHIP and OFA or OFA and BVA etc.

 • What is your focus on in your breeding program?
 We breed with two main goals, temperament and health/longevity.
 While we enjoy showing our dogs, we prefer our puppies to go to pet homes.
 So while we do try to make them pretty we care even more about them having great temperaments and great health.
 A gorgeous show dog that bites and drops dead of cancer at age 2 is a tragedy.
 I’d take a dog that loses in the show ring, that is sweet and lives to be 16 over the previous scenario every single time.
-As a breeder of over 25 years I’ve noticed an increase in the energy level of Goldens.
+As a breeder of over 28 years I’ve noticed an increase in the energy level of Goldens.
 For me these guys are pets that just happen to be show/breeding dogs.
 I can’t live with several dogs that are bouncing off the walls.
 We want to see happy, friendly and calm in our dogs.
 I’ve been greatly bothered by hearing of so many dogs dying early of cancer.
-I get calls several times a week from people who just lost a 2,4,6,8 year old dog to cancer.
+I get calls several times a week from people who just lost a 2 to 8 year old dog to cancer.
 It’s beyond devastating.
 We work very hard at studying pedigrees and searching for cancer free lines.
 While no pedigree is perfect knowing what to look for is key.
 We study not just the dogs shown in the pedigrees but the aunts, uncles, siblings etc We have gotten dogs from all over the world and some from the US as well.
-While we can’t guarantee a dog won’t get cancer late in life we can certainly look at the statistics.
-One of our lines typically sees 16-18 years of age and we hope to have that for all of our dogs.
+While we can’t guarantee a dog won’t get cancer especially late in life we can certainly look at the statistics.
+One of our lines typically sees 14-16 years of age and we hope to have that for all of our dogs.
+Our other focus is service and therapy dogs.
+Many of our puppies end up as service or therapy dogs.
+That’s not to say every breeding produces the ideal service dog but certainly some breedings are intended for this purpose and most of our puppies are great therapy dog candidates.
+We are not likely to produce you the fastest agility dog (although they can happily do it) but we are likely to produce you are great therapy dog in almost every single litter.

 • If we place a deposit can we get “first pick”?
 Years ago I used to have all of the families come over and pick their puppy in the order their deposits came in.
 The problem with this is during that hour or so the family is here, our “wild child” puppy could be taking a nap and the most mellow puppy could be having a burst of energy.
 We spend all day every day with these puppies.
 They all get evaluated for temperament and structure.
 An empty nest couple needs a very different puppy than a family with four young boys.
 What I do now is find out as much about each family and their lifestyle as possible and match the right puppy with the right family.
 We want our puppies to be successful in their new homes and our families to adore their new family member and this is the best way to make that happen.